Asian American literature: History

-Previous to the establishment of Asian American literature as a distinct category, earlier Asian immigrants also produced literary and journalistic works.
-During the era of the Chinese Exclusion Act, literary works were produced in Mandarin, Cantonese and English about the Chinese immigrant experience, including personal and collective poems carved into the walls of the Angel Island Immigration Station by Chinese detainees; the memoirs of Chinese American life by diplomat Yung Wing’s My Life in China and America from 1909; and the journalistic and fictional works of Sui Sin Far, the pen name of Edith Maude Eaton, who widely considered the first Chinese American professional creative writer.
+Prior to the establishment of Asian American literature as a distinct category, earlier Asian immigrants also produced literary and journalistic works.
+During the era of the Chinese Exclusion Act, literary works such as personal and collective poems regarding the Chinese immigrant experience were produced in Mandarin, Cantonese and English.
+Several of these were carved into the walls of the Angel Island Immigration Station by Chinese detainees; the memoirs of Chinese American life by diplomat Yung Wing’s My Life in China and America (1909) and the journalistic and fictional works of Sui Sin Far, the pen name of Edith Maude Eaton, who is widely considered the first Chinese-American professional creative writer.